septag/sjson/README.md

-# sjson: Fast and portable C single header json Encoder/Decoder
+## sjson: Fast and portable C single header json Encoder/Decoder

 This is actually a fork of Joseph's awesome Json encoder/decoder code from his [repo](https://github.com/rustyrussell/ccan/tree/master/ccan/json).
-If you want to see the performance and analysis of the original encoder/decoder (_ccan/json_) visit [here](https://github.com/miloyip/nativejson-benchmark).
+If you want to see the performance and analysis of the original encoder/decoder (which is _ccan/json_) visit [here](https://github.com/miloyip/nativejson-benchmark).
 The encoder/decoder code is almost the same.
-What I did was adding object pools and string pages (sjson_context) that eliminates many micro memory allocations, which should improve encode/decode speed and data access performance I also added malloc/free and libc API overrides, and made the library single header, so it makes it very easy to integrate it into other programs
+What I did was adding object pools and string pages (sjson_context) that eliminates many micro memory allocations, which should improve encode/decode speed and data access performance.
+I also added malloc/free and libc API overrides, and made the library single header, so it makes it very easy to integrate it into other programs

 ### Features